yabinmeng/jupyter_sparkr/README.md

   >
 ```

 This method, although works, has a major limitation: It requires granting the end user proper access privilege to the DSE Analytics nodes.
-For many cases, it is treated as a security violation by granting direct end user access to production nodes; and therefore forbidden by many organization's IT security/compliance department.
+For many cases, it is treated as a security violation by granting direct end user access to production nodes; and therefore, forbidden by many organization's IT security/compliance department.

 ## Integrate DSE R Support with Jupyter Notebook

-In order to address the above concerns, we can set up a Juypter notebook (server) on a dedicated client node/instance that can connect to the DSE cluster as a regular client.
-The procedure of doing so is described in details below.
+In order to address the above concerns, we can set up a Jupyter notebook (server) on a dedicated client node/instance that can connect to the DSE cluster as a regular client.
+The procedure of doing so is described in detail below.

 **NOTE**: the installation commands listed below are all based on Ubuntu 16.04.3 LTS OS.
-For other OS, please change accordingly.
+For aother OS, please change accordingly.

 ### Install DSE Binaries

-It is needed to install DSE binaries on the client node so Jupyter R kernel can pick up the right DSE libraries to utilize DSE SparkR funcationality.
-You can use any supported installation method (linux package, tarball, etc.) to install DSE binaries on the client node.
+It is needed to install DSE binaries on the client node so Jupyter R kernel can pick up the right DSE libraries to utilize DSE SparkR functionality.
+You can use any supported installation method (Linux package, tarball, etc.) to install DSE binaries on the client node.
 But please make sure do NOT start DSE service because all we need here are DSE libraries.
-In my test, I use linux ATP package installation method that can be found at:
+In my test, I use Linux ATP package installation method that can be found at:
 https://docs.datastax.com/en/install/6.7/install/installDEBdse.html

 ### Install Jupyter